-Biden attends wedding of nephew to ‘Real Housewife’ Meghan O’Toole King
+Biden attends nephew’s wedding to ‘Real Housewives’ star

-President Biden’s nephew on Monday will marry reality TV personality Meghan O’Toole King, the ex-wife of baseball great Jim Edmonds, the White House said.
+President Biden’s nephew on Monday was set to marry reality TV personality Meghan O’Toole King, the ex-wife of baseball great Jim Edmonds, the White House said.

-Cuffe Owens, the son of Mr. Biden’s sister, Valerie Owens and her husband Jack, will marry Ms. King in a small family wedding.
-The ceremony will take place at the Owenses’ home in Kennett Square, Pennsylvania, according to the White House.
+Cuffe Owens — the son of Mr. Biden’s sister, Valerie Owens, and her husband Jack — and Ms. King planned a small, family wedding.
+The ceremony was scheduled to take place at the Kennett Square, Pennsylvania, home of the Owens, according to the White House.

-Mr. Biden and first lady Jill Biden will attend the wedding.
+Mr. Biden and first lady Jill Biden both attended the wedding and left in the afternoon to return to the White House.

 Ms. King, 37, a star of Bravo TV’s “The Real Housewives of Orange County,” announced the relationship last month on Instagram, posting a photo of the couple enjoying a night out.